captn-nick/MSFS-Mod-Selector/README.md

 However, for uploading your own mod definition to the online central repository, contributions are restricted to these canonical definitions.

 ## Concerning continents: Another explicitly non-political statement
 Similar to how we do with countries, we came up with our own definition of what are the available continents and what countries are part of them.
-They are of course based on actual geography, but also take aspects of FS-geography and usability into account.
+They are of course based on actual geography, but also take aspects of Flight Simulator-oriented geography and usability into account.

 ![Canonical continent definitions](/documentation/Continents.png)

-* Europe, Asia, Africa, and South America generally correspond to their usual definition.
+* **Europe, Asia, Africa, and South America** generally correspond to their usual definition.
-* The US and Canada are their own continent simply because for the US, we want to group mods on two levels by state and city which seems to make sense for such a big and “moddable” country.
+* The **US and Canada** are their own continent simply because for the US, we want to group mods on two levels by state and city which seems to make sense for such a big and “moddable” country.
 For simplicity reasons, we added Canada as its own country to that “pseudo-continent” as well (otherwise it would stand alone in a separate “North America” continent).
-* Middle America contains the Central America mainland countries as well as all Caribbean island countries, except for the few very close to the coast of South America.
+* **Middle America** contains the Central America mainland countries as well as all Caribbean island countries, except for the few very close to the coast of South America.
-* Oceania not only contains Australia and the actual Pacific Oceania region, but also very remote islands across all three oceans.
+* **Oceania** not only contains Australia and the actual Pacific Oceania region, but also very remote islands across all three oceans.
-* Arctica / Antarctica contains the land around the Earth’s poles.
+* **Arctica / Antarctica** contains the land around the Earth’s poles.
 The following are general rules of thumb:
-* Island countries belong to nearby continents; remote island countries belong to the generic Oceania continent.
+* **Island countries** belong to nearby continents; remote island countries belong to the generic Oceania continent.
 Some notable examples of links between countries and their respective continent:
   * All Caribbean countries belong to Middle America, but Aruba, Curaçao, and Trinidad and Tobago belong to South America.
-  * Svalbard and Jan Mayen belong to Arctica / Antarctica, but Island belongs to Europe.
+  * Svalbard and Jan Mayen belong to Arctica / Antarctica, but Iceland belongs to Europe.
   * Mauritius belongs to Africa, but the Seychelles belong to Oceania.
   * Sri Lanka belongs to Asia, but the Maldives belong to Oceania.
   * The Solomon Islands belong to Asia, but Vanuatu and Nauru belong to Oceania.
-* Dependent countries / oversea departments belong to their respective mother country and thus to their continent.
+* **Dependent countries / oversea departments** belong to their respective mother country and thus to their continent.

 As written above, you are free to completely change country-continent links to your liking.